AshwaniRajput87/MERN_Stack_April_2024/Lec-3_ExpressJS_Middlewares_Routes_Mongodb_CURD_in_DB/notes.md

         npm init or yarn init

     - ExpressJS:
-      - minimal and flexible nodeJS web application framework that provides you a robust and simplified features of web and mobile applications.
+      - minimal and flexible nodeJS web application framework that provides you a robust and simplify features of web and mobile applications.

       - ExpressJS is wrapper of HTTP module of nodeJS.